-New Year's Day

-1st day of January
+New Year's Day 1st day of January

-Martin Luther King's Birthday

-3rd Monday in January
+Martin Luther King, Jr.'s Birthday 3rd Monday in January

-President's Day

-3rd Monday of February
+Presidents' Day 3rd Monday of February

-Memorial Day

-Last Monday of May
+Memorial Day Last Monday of May

-Independence Day
+Juneteenth 19 th day of June

-4th of July
+Independence Day 4th of July

-Labor Day

-1st Monday of September
+Labor Day 1st Monday of September

-Veteran's Day

-11th day of November
+Veterans' Day 11th day of November

-Thanksgiving Day

-4th Thursday of November
+Thanksgiving Day 4th Thursday of November

-Day after Thanksgiving Day
+Day after Thanksgiving Day the Friday after Thanksgiving

-4th Friday of November-The Friday after

-Thanksgiving

-Christmas Day

-25th day of December
+Christmas Day 25th day of December

-Two (2) Floating Holidays in accordance with City policy
+Two (2) Floating Holidays in accordance wit h City policy

+10.1.2 An employee is entitled to holiday pay provided the employee is in paid leave status the

-- 10.1.2 An employee is entitled to holiday pay provided the employee is in paid leave status the day before and the day after the holiday. - Employees required to work on Independence Day, Labor Day, Thanksgiving Day, or Christmas Day will be paid for the time worked at two (2) times the employee's regular hourly rate of pay in addition to holiday pay.
+- 10.1.2 An employee is entitled to holiday pay provided the employee is in paid leave status the day before and the day after the holiday. - 10.2 Employees required to work on Independence Day, Labor Day, Thanksgiving Day, or Christmas Day will be paid for the time worked at two (2) times the employee's regular hourly rate of pay in addition to holiday pay.
 Employees required to work on any other holiday will be paid for the time worked at time and a half the employee's regular hourly rate of pay in addition to holiday pay. - 10.3 A "Service Award Program" shall be continued during the life of the contract as set forth in Section 10.26 of the Human Resources Policies and Procedures Manual and as provided below.